 Your best option for longevity and a manageable electric bill is LED lights.

-I’ve put together a review of some of the top-selling light-emitting diodes (LED) lighting kits so you can make the best decision for your garage and your budget.
+I've put together a review of some of the top-selling light-emitting diodes (LED) lighting kits so you can make the best decision for your garage and your budget.
+Here are my picks for the best LED garage lights.

 #1.
 Hyperikon LED 2FT High Bay Light Fixture